-A prelab quizz will be online in Sakai and due at 11:59 pm one day before the relevant lab meeting.
-Prelab quiz ensures that you read the lab manual and are ready to do the experiment in the lab.
+A prelab quiz will be available online in Sakai and is due before the relevant lab meeting at 2:30 pm.
+The prelab quiz ensures that you have read the lab manual and are prepared to conduct the experiment in the lab.